itws2110-f25-nasa-g1/itws2110-websys-lab02/README.md

     - took inspiration from a previous personal project of mine
     - https://github.com/NicholasCiuica/RPS2D
 - Sherlyn
-  - Added a few articles
+  - Added Articles V, VI, and VII
-  - Added CSS for body, header
+  - Added CSS for body, header (https://stock.adobe.com/images/seamless-grunge-pattern-for-your-design/46314336 for background)
 - Carli
   - Added Article IV and Amendments 11-27
   - Formatted individual sections of added amendments with paragraphs as shown in Constitution